ITPG-CODEWARS/codewars-2024-second-round-Mario-Lupo-Ciaponi/README.md

 - User panel: Opens a user panel window with options to delete URLs, edit short codes, or view existing URLs.

 ## Preview page:
-The preview page shows all teh information about the URLs including:
+The preview page shows all the information about the URLs including:
 - Original URL;
 - Shortened URL;
 - Date of creation;